byxor/thug-pro-reshade/README.md

 Enhance your graphics with Reshade 3 for THUG Pro.

+_Note: This preview is outdated, but you get the idea.
+You can customise it to achieve many cooler/cleaner/crazier effects than the ones shown below._

 ![Before/After Picture](comparison.png)
 ![Preview of Reshade Effects](preview.png)

-_Note: This preview is outdated, but you get the idea.
-You can customise it to achieve many cooler/cleaner/crazier effects than the ones shown above._

 ## Installation